Do I have to have horse experience or my own horse?

 Do you provide laundry service for overnight campers?

 Yes, laundry needs can be addressed for MUDDY clothes or for any emergency issue, such as no clean T-shirt on field trip/picture day or rodeo day.
 The cost is $5.00.
 Please do not send any money for laundry.
-If there is a "wash day" we will let you know on the last day of camp.
+If there was a "wash day" we will let you know on the last day of camp when we tally and/or return “canteen money.”.

 Do you provide after care for day campers?